Fuel TV (international): 7Plus partnership

-Original Programming
+Original programming

 Reality TV was at the forefront of television viewership across the world in the early 2000s, particularly in the US with shows such as Big Brother and Survivor.
-In 2001 survivor was ranked 6th on the primetime television series of the 2001–02 season, one place above Monday Night Football.
+In 2001 Survivor was ranked 6th on the primetime television series of the 2001–02 season, one place above Monday Night Football.
 Celebrity lives, dating shows and extreme sports documentary's present non-actors in legitimately natural settings and situations working without a script.
 Reality TV stakes its claim with viewers to regard its depictions as unadorned and spontaneous truthful documentation of natural reality and it was this changing television culture that gave rise to its popularity.
 Coinciding with the rise of reality TV was launch of Fuel TV in the early 2000s who ultimately released many original series documenting the lives of extreme sports stars.
 These shows, which were in most cases the first of their kind, ran for many seasons and became the core programming structure of Fuel TV.

 Firsthand

 Firsthand is a Fuel TV original series with its premiere season airing in 2003 on the Fuel TV cable network on the Fox Network.
 Running its 13th season this year, Firsthand brings viewers up close and personal with the daily lives of today's top action sports athletes.
 Documenting athletes competition preparation and performance as well as laid back free-sessions and daily life away from sport, Firsthand offers exclusive footage of world-class pros pushing the limits of their riding.
 With between 16 – 18 episodes per season going for an average of around 22 minutes, Firsthand has boasted a number of all-time legends in their respective sports.
 Some notable guests include Owen Wright, Australian pro surfer and as of 2021, Olympic Gold Medallist.
 Travis Pastrana, a 4-time Rally America Supercross Champion and multiple X Games Gold Medallist.
-Ryan Sheckler, an American professional skateboarder who was ranked 5th in Fox Weekly's “15 Most influential Skateboarders of All Time”.
+Ryan Sheckler, an American professional skateboarder who was ranked 5th in Fox Weekly's "15 Most influential Skateboarders of All Time".

 Camp Woodward

-Camp Woodward is a world-class skateboarding and BMX facility located in Pennsylvania, USA where many professional athletes go to train and compete against the best in the world.
-In 2007 Fuel TV followed a group of young skateboarders and BMX riders into their 3-month training camp at Camp Woodward.
+Camp Woodward is a world-class skateboarding and BMX facility located in Pennsylvania, US where many professional athletes go to train and compete against the best in the world.
+In 2007, Fuel TV followed a group of young skateboarders and BMX riders into their 3-month training camp at Camp Woodward.
 Director Dave Paine documents the extreme highs and lows of the young athletes pushing their limits in an attempt to impress their well rebound coaches which include the likes of Cody Davis, Hunter Bagent and Lary Schmidt.
-In 2022 Camp Woodward will be going into its 9th season, after being put on hold due to the COVID-19 Global Pandemic, with athletes coming from across the world including places like Argentina and Australia with ages ranging from just 10 years old all the way to 16 years old.
+In 2022 Camp Woodward will be going into its 9th season, after being put on hold due to the COVID-19 global pandemic, with athletes coming from across the world including places like Argentina and Australia with ages ranging from just 10 years old all the way to 16 years old.